Original Equipment Manufacturer: 5 Reasons the OEM is Critical

 Original equipment manufacturers (OEM) are an integral part of modern industrial production.
 Most of the products we use in our daily lives are comprised of OEM parts.
 Yet, most consumers tend to be unaware of the role played by these companies, since they exist largely in the B2B market.

 But the same cannot be said about industrial maintenance professionals – they cannot afford to ignore OEMs!
-In this post, we will explore how OEMs contribute to industrial manufacturing, particularly from a maintenance cost perspective.
+In this post, we will explore how to use the OEM as an indispensable resource in your maintenance strategy, and how and when to consider alternatives.

 But first, let’s take a closer look at OEMs in general.